status-im/whisper-tutorial/README.md

 #### `// TODO: Generate keypair`
 We need to generate a keypair that is going to be used to sign the messages we send.
 We will use the same keypair to receive and decrypt private messages.
-This is as simple as calling a specific function that is exposed through the `shh` API:
+This is as simple as calling a function that is exposed through the `shh` API:

 ```
 // Generate keypair